harryf/comedy/docs/_shows/20200723_Kontiki_23_Jul_2020__Old_ladies.md

 >
 > That's how you handle that stuff in Switzerland.
 >
-> Yeah, but...
+> Yeah, but, yeah, I don't know.
 >
-> Yeah, I don't know.
->
 > I also had a Swiss girlfriend.
 >
-> Any of you guys had a...
+> Any of you guys had a Swiss girlfriend?
 >
-> I had a Swiss girlfriend.
+> Okay, oh, yeah, oh, this shake of resignation.
 >
-> Okay.
+> I feel you, man.
 >
-> Oh, yeah.
->
-> Oh, there's a shake of resignation.
->
-> I've done that shit.
->
-> I feel the man.
->
 > I mean, I had a Swiss girlfriend for five years.
 >
-> And, you know, Swiss women, they're very tricky to deal with.
+> And, you know, Swiss women, they're very tricky to deal with
 >
-> Because it was only 1991 that women finally got the right to have orgasms.
+> because it was only 1991 that women finally got the right to have orgasms.
 >
 > It's very tricky.
 >
-> But I did learn over time.
+> But I did learn, over time, I learned to understand her.
 >
-> I learned to understand her.
+> And what I discovered is that Swiss women have some key phrases.
 >
-> And what I discovered is that...
+> And if any of you guys here know the Swiss girlfriend,
 >
-> Swiss women have some key phrases.
+> you need to understand this stuff.
 >
-> And if any of you guys here know of a Swiss girlfriend, you need to understand
+> So, for example, if she says to you, "Oh, schätzli,"
 >
-> this stuff.
+> this is a good thing.
 >
-> So, for example, if she says to you,
+> This means that later on there's a high chance of you receiving sexual favors.
 >
-> Oh, shitly.
+> But if she says to you, "Schatz,"
 >
-> This is a good thing.
+> you should probably just spend the night on the sofa, basically.
 >
-> This means that later on, there's a high chance of you receiving sexual favors.
->
-> But if she says to you,
->
-> Shucks!
->
-> You should probably just spend the night on the sofa, basically.
->
 > That's how you're going to spend that night.
 >
-> Or if she says to you,
+> Or if she says to you, "Hurrigeil," this is very good.
 >
-> This is very good.
->
 > This means she's as horny as a whore.
 >
 > That is literally what it means, Swiss people.
 >
-> But if she says to you,
+> But if she says to you, "Leck mich doch am Arsch,"
 >
-> If she says to you,
+> under no circumstances should you try to lick her asshole.
 >
-> Under no circumstances should you try to lick her asshole.
+> Unless she says to you, "Das ist ein Schiestreck,"
 >
-> Unless, unless she says to you,
+> in which case you could try to lick her asshole,
 >
-> This isn't she's track.
+> but you might be in for a nasty surprise.
 >
-> In which case, you could try to lick her asshole.
->
-> But you might...
->
-> You might be in for a nasty surprise.
->
 > And that's it for me tonight.
 >
 > We've just explained Swiss women.
 >
-> I feel I make the world a better place.
+> I feel I've made the world a better place.
 >
 > Have a good night.
 >